coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 1. **Initiate Staking:** Start by accessing either the [CLI-based BTC Staking Tool](https://github.com/coredao-org/btc-staking-tool) (for technical users) or the [web-based staking platform](https://stake.coredao.org/) (for general users).
 2. **Stake Bitcoin with Time-Lock:** You stake your Bitcoin by sending a transaction on the Bitcoin network with a time-lock parameter, and your Bitcoin remains locked until the specified period ends.
 Ensure you follow the requirements for a transaction to be valid and eligible; refer [here](https://docs.google.com/document/d/1DfhLwMfANGYhcJe4UiyRJxpw1FvFX6k-QQK4cMYYOls/edit?tab=t.0#heading=h.mwjq55dgslw5) for more details.
-   1. The minimum staking period is 10 days.
+   1. There is no minimum staking period requirements, however, make sure to thoughtfully select your lockup periods.
    2. Include the Core Validator Address to delegate your assets.
    3. Include the Core wallet address for rewards.
 3. **Vote for Validators:** By including the address of the Core Validators in your transaction, you can delegate your staked Bitcoin to the chosen validator on the Core blockchain.